Team-intN18-SoybeanSeclab/Typhon/README_ENG.md

-`max_length`: Maximum length of payload `allow_unicode_bypass`: Whether to allow unicode to bypass `print_all_payload`: Whether to print all payloads `depth`: Maximum recursion depth (the default value is recommended) `log_level`: Output level (only `info` and `debug` are meaningful, no change is recommended)
+`max_length`: Maximum length of payload `allow_unicode_bypass`: Whether to allow unicode to bypass `print_all_payload`: Whether to print all payloads `interaceive`: if the pyjail is a interactive shell that allows stdin.
+`depth`: Maximum recursion depth (the default value is recommended) `log_level`: Output level (only `info` and `debug` are meaningful, no change is recommended)